Thousands of people will take to the streets for Pride celebrations this month, which means arrests will occur.

 - What is the likelihood that you will commit another crime?

-What If I Can’t Afford Bail
+What If I Can’t Afford bail

 The term “reasonable” is in the eye of the beholder.
-For one individual, a $15,000 bail may just require a quick phone call and a trip (by a loved one) to the bank.
-For another individual, a $1,500 bail may be completely impossible.
+For one individual, a $15,000 bail may require a quick phone call and a trip (by a loved one) to the bank.
+For another individual, a $1,500 bail may be downright impossible.
 The one thing that judges don’t take into account?
 Your income.

 For individuals who live paycheck to paycheck, posting bail may mean the difference between paying rent that month or finding themselves and their family members out on the street.